yashpupneja/Drum-Machine/README.md

 # Drum-Machine
-The minor project based on javascript using AJAX, React to produce different sounds on clicking different buttons.
+The minor project based on javascript using React to produce different sounds on clicking different buttons.
 View this small effort here: https://codepen.io/p_yashu/full/eqYMez